Fighting For Boston Families For More Than A Decadescroll down

 When you hire Sweeney Merrigan Law, LLP, you can expect us to:

 We vigorously fight to get you the top award available for your claim.
 Recovering maximum compensation for you is the goal of everything we do as we handle your case.

-Contact our personal injury attorneys in Boston, MA, to request your free consultation.
+Contact our Boston pharmacy error attorneys in Boston, MA, to request your free consultation.
 We are here to help you when you need a trusted legal advocate on your side.

 Approximately 7,000 to 9,000 people die each year in the United States because of medication errors.
 Hundreds of thousands of patients may experience adverse effects from medication errors but never report the incidents.
 The FDA estimated that up to 1.3 million people sustain injuries because of medication errors each year.